-I work as a Lecturer in Entrepreneurship at the University of Sheffield, where I aim to help individuals and organisations to create positive social change on a small or large scale.
+I am an incoming Senior Lecturer (Associate Professor) in Entrepreneurship at King’s Business School.
+I aim to help individuals and organisations to create positive social change on a small or large scale.
 This includes three areas of work: research, learning and development, and collaboration.

 - Who are the social entrepreneurs?

 - How do social entrepreneurs seek feedback when creating and leading new organisations?

 - Whom do social entrepreneurs ask for feedback and why?